 For the Early-Spring Racers: ThresholdLadders

-If you live in an area where racing starts in late February or March, then you should already be incorporating structured workouts and hopefully you’ve already been doing aerobic and lactate threshold workouts.
+If you live in an area where racing starts in March, then you should already be incorporating structured workouts and hopefully you’ve already been doing aerobic and lactate threshold workouts.
 To get a bump in speed while still primarily targeting your lactate threshold power, try ThresholdLadders.
 Each 12-minute interval starts with a 2-minute max effort then transition to 4 minutes at ClimbingRepeat intensity and then to 6 minutes at SteadyState Intensity.
 (Click here for a free download containing CTS training range calculations.)
 The first two minutes of the effort causes a spike in blood lactate, and then over the next 10 minutes you continue riding slightly below your lactate threshold intensity.
 Overall, these intervals help develop the ability to sustain a powerful effort while processing lactate and reintegrating it into aerobic metabolism for energy.
 You can do these on your own or with the Threshold Power video download, which features this workout.

 Workout: 66 minutes total time

 3x12min ThresholdLadders, 6min easy spinning recovery between intervals